IKrepo/Gait-Analysis/ReadMe.txt

 The code is structured using a number of small functions controlled by the master MATLAB code called "gait_data_processing.m".

-The main idea is to split the code in smaller tasks in order to make it easier to understand and edit.
-I tried to make the code as general as possible in order to be able to handle any changes from the input files.
+I tried to make the code as general as possible in order to be able to handle changes from the input files.

 The functions used are the following:

 1 -> gait_data_processing (main code used for reading input files, storing the
                            output files and calling all the other functions).

-2 -> edit_anthropometrics (for processing the 'anthropometrics.xlsx' file).
+2 -> edit_anthropometrics (processing the 'anthropometrics.xlsx' file).

-3 -> edit_data            (for processing the data read from THR_patients files).
+3 -> edit_data            (processing the data read from THR_patients files).

 4 -> inverse_dynamics     (uses the data from edit_data function to perform
                            inverse dynamics analysis).